The vast

 historical context; Switzerland was not self-sufficient, and depended on

 foreign imports to survive.
-Neutral states are not required to restrict
+Neutral states were not required to restrict

 private citizens from selling munitions or equipment that contribute to

-the war effort of a belligerent nation, however, they cannot restrict
+the war effort of a belligerent nation, however, they could restrict

 commerce to one belligerent and allow it with another.
 By the passing of

-exclusive treaties, the Swiss government did effectively restrict nearly
+exclusive treaties, the Swiss government effectively restricted nearly

 all trade with the Allies, while at the same time providing loans,

 munitions and key industrial components for the Axis.
-This clearly
+This certainly

 violated their neutral status, although this decision probably preserved